gjbex/Scientific-C-plus-plus/source-code/DesignPatterns/CellularAutomata/README.md

   responsible for one way of initializing the cell array: “random” vs.
   “uniform.”
 They don’t also try to parse CLI flags, drive the simulation, or print output.
-* `CyclicBoundaryDynamics` – Knows only how to take one time‐step of the automaton under cyclic boundaries.
+* `CollectiveDynamics` – Knows only how to take one time‐step of the automaton under collective updates.
 It doesn’t manage I/O, cycle detection, or any higher‐level orchestration.
 * `PrintDecorator` – Wraps any Dynamics to add exactly one bit of extra behavior—printing the cell state after each update.
 Nothing more.